|Internet-Draft||Turn On 6LoRH||August 2020|

 The RPL DODAG Configuration Option is typically placed in a DODAG Information Object (DIO) message.
 The DIO message propagates down the DODAG to form and then maintain its structure.
 The DODAG Configuration Option is copied unmodified from parents to children.¶

 This specification defines a new flag "Enable RFC8138 Compression" (T).
 The "T" flag is set to turn-on the use of the compression of RPL artifacts with [RFC8138] within the DODAG.
-The new "T" flag is encoded in the Flags field in the RPL DODAG Configuration Option.
-The suggested bit position of the "T" flag is indicated in Section 6.¶
+The new "T" flag is encoded in position 2 of the reserved Flags field in the RPL DODAG Configuration Option, and set to 0 in legacy implementations as specified in Section 6.7.6 of [RFC6550].¶

 [RFC6550] states, when referring to the DODAG Configuration Option, that "Nodes other than the DODAG Root MUST NOT modify this information when propagating the DODAG Configuration option".
 Therefore, a legacy parent propagates the "T" flag as set by the Root whether it supports this specification or not.
 So when the "T" flag is set, it is transparently flooded to all the nodes in the DODAG.¶